By Spenser Hickey

 She said they could have gotten more audience participation had the event been publicized, but they didn’t want “a lot of people to know and then avoid the campus center that day.”

-When asked about students asking demonstrators questions regarding their signs, Leader said in an email she thought students of all colors were asking questions.
+When asked about students asking demonstrators questions regarding their signs, Leader said in an email they thought students of all colors were asking questions.

 “I thought that was really interesting and great that people felt comfortable enough to ask us about our demonstration,” Johnson said.